Caffeine intake is rising among Singaporean children and teenagers

 Potential side effects of caffeine

 Timing of consumption is also important, as it takes up to 6 hours for caffeine effects to wear off.
-If your child often has problems finding sleep at night, you may want to suggest he or she eliminate soda drinks past a certain hour.
+If your child often has problems finding sleep at night, you may want to suggest he or she eliminate caffeinated drinks past a certain hour.
 Studies have shown that prolonged sleep loss can impact a kid’s ability to thrive in school.

 If your children crave fizzy drinks, you could offer them clear carbonated sodas such as Sprite.
 These are caffeine-free.